MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/confirm-proforma-invoice-sales.md

             <td width="408" valign="top">
                 <p>
-                    A new unbilled sales actual that is chargeable for the hours and amount on the edited invoice line detail, a reversal of the sales actual, and an equicvalent billed sales actual.
+                    A new unbilled sales actual that is chargeable for the hours and amount on the edited invoice line detail, a reversal of the sales actual, and an equivalent billed sales actual.
                 </p>
             </td>
         </tr>